Home » PowerShell Tips » PowerShell – mkdir to create directory

 Cool Tip: How to use base64 encode file in PowerShell!

-PowerShell mkdir To Create Directory
+PowerShell mkdir To Create Folder in Current Directory

 PS D:\> mkdir LogTest